aj-ames/flow-javascript-sdk/README.md

 For more detailed examples please take a look at the `examples` folder.

 ## Documentation
 API documentation will be available soon.
-For general documentation please refer to [Scandit Flow - Documentation](https://scandium.scandit.com/customer/documentation). _(You need to log in with an already existing account to access the documentation)_
+For general documentation please refer to [Scandit Flow - Documentation](http://docs.scandit.com/flow/).

 ## License